Dragons-Unfurled-Inc/Dragons-Unfurled/README2.md

 * The `business_object` package contains our 13 modules corresponding to the 13 business object classes.
 * The modules of the `service` package import those of the DAO package to manage the persistence of user actions.
 Our service package classes also use those of the web package.
 * The `web` package contains at least one search module to access our back-end server.
-* The `view` package imports services to call business functionality.
-We will have one module per view.
-In particular, the abstract_vue module containing the AbstractView class will provide a template for the view classes that inherit from it.
+* The `vue` package imports services to call business functionality.
+We will have one module per vue.
+In particular, the abstract_vue module containing the AbstractVue class will provide a template for the vue classes that inherit from it.
 It will contain abstract methods for handling console display, menus and options.
 * The `test` package will contain a test module for each layer of our application. :smile: